Termite Management Techniques

 There are four types of physical barriers:

-• Termite shields:
+- Termite shields:

-• Woven stainless steel mesh or finely graded stone particles can be installed in a concrete slab and cavity walls around pipe openings and the like, so termites can’t get through these concealed entry points.
+Termite shields don’t prevent termite activity but bring it into the open, as it’s easier to detect their mud shelter tubes on the metal caps. - Woven stainless steel mesh or finely graded stone particles can be installed in a concrete slab and cavity walls around pipe openings and the like, so termites can’t get through these concealed entry points.

-• Composite systems, such as chemically treated plastic or fabric sheets, contain chemicals that’ll degrade over time, unlike true physical barriers.
+- Composite systems, such as chemically treated plastic or fabric sheets, contain chemicals that’ll degrade over time, unlike true physical barriers.

-• Reticulation systems involve piping fitted under slabs and around the edges of buildings with access points for insecticide injections.
+- Reticulation systems involve piping fitted under slabs and around the edges of buildings with access points for insecticide injections.

 Chemical barriers